 My fear is that when a Republican wins the White House, Democrats will demand payback.

-All right, there you have a lot to absorb as now uh every the three big issues have been focused on about where this impeachment shift show is gonna end up going this week.
+All right, then you have a lot to absorb as now every the three big issues I've been focused on about where this impeachment shift show is going to end up going this week.

 A lot of things have now unraveled.

-The reason you don't have a sh a snap impeachment with no investigation, certainly no investigation completed, because what are we learning?
+The reason you don't have a snap impeachment with no investigation, certainly no investigation completed, because what are we learning?

 We're learning about coordination.

-We're learning about premeditation, we're learning about diversions that were put in place uh by people that had organized and planned.
+We're learning about diversions that were put in place by people that had organized and planned.

 What else does it tell us?

-Well, if it was organized and it was pre-planned, unless Donald Trump was responsible and a part of the planning for the attack on the on the Capitol, uh, then Donald Trump's words of many of you will peacefully patriotically march to the Capitol today to let your voices be heard.
+Well, if it was organized and it was pre-planned, unless Donald Trump was responsible and a part of the planning for the attack on the Capitol, then Donald Trump's words of many of you will peacefully, patriotically march to the Capitol today to let your voices be heard.

-We know intelligence uh services apparently had a number of others.
+We know intelligence services apparently had a number of others.

-We know there were six separate requests by the Capitol chief of police to get National Guard in there before and even during what was going on, and and all of which was denied.
+We know there were six separate requests by the Capitol Chief of Police to get National Guard in there before and even during what was going on, and all of which was denied.

-Greg Jarrett, host of his new podcast, The Brief, author of two number one bestsellers, John Solomon, editor-in-chief, just the news.com, author of the best seller uh Fallout, here to discuss all of this.
+Greg Jarrett, host of his new podcast, The Brief, author of two number one bestsellers, John Solomon, editor-in-chief, justthenews.com, author of the bestseller Fallout, here to discuss all of this.

-So no words of Donald Trump could have possibly insited a spontaneous insurrection.
+So no words of Donald Trump could have possibly incited a spontaneous insurrection.

-If you go through the hundred plus affidavits that the FBI have filed in the charging documents of all the people who've now been charged in the Capitol riots, you learned that the planning began in November, that by late December there was fundraising to get equipment, uh such as telecommunications so they could talk to people in their earpieces uh in riot gear,
+If you go through the 100-plus affidavits that the FBI have filed in the charging documents of all the people who've now been charged in the Capitol riots, you learn that the planning began in November, that by late December, there was fundraising to get equipment such as telecommunications so they could talk to people in their earpieces and riot gear.

-uh, and then there were discussions of meetings and training, and uh th there are at least twelve affidavits that when you put the total number of bodies involved, it looks like sixty to eighty people were involved in some sort of pre-planning.
+And there are at least 12 affidavits that when you put the total number of bodies involved, it looks like 60 to 80 people were involved in some sort of pre-planning.

 This was not a spontaneously cited riot.